michael5r/mmm-nest-cameras/README.md

 - if there's a grey `LIVE` text in the top left corner, you either have `autoPlay` set to `false` or the module was unable to start your camera stream.
 Either change `autoPlay` to `true` or try refreshing the page and see if that fixes the issue.

 - if there's no `LIVE` text on the camera image, your camera isn't shared publicly and as such this module can't play the stream.
 Check the [Public Url](#public-url) section above to see what you need to do.

+### How does the motionSleep setting work?

+Setting the `motionSleep` setting to `true` makes this module continually listen for `USER_PRESENCE` notifications from the [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) module.
+Whenever a positive `USER_PRESENCE` notification is received, the module will reset a timer based on your `motionSleepSeconds` setting.
+When the timer reaches zero, the module will then do two things:

+- temporarily stop pulling new data from Nest
+- hide the mmm-nest-cameras module

+You specify how long this timer should last by using the `motionSleepSeconds` setting - please note that this setting is in **seconds** (not ms).

+This sleep mode will last till the next positive `USER_PRESENCE` notification is received, at which point the module will resume by immediately pulling new Nest data and then showing the mmm-nest-cameras module again.

+This is a good option to enable if you're using a monitor that shows an ugly "no signal message" when the HDMI signal is lost and you've therefore turned off the `powerSaving` setting in the MMM-Pir-Sensor module.